openvinotoolkit/open_model_zoo/demos/bert_question_answering_demo/python/README.md

 * bert-small-uncased-whole-word-masking-squad-int8-0002

 The "small" variants of these are so-called "distilled" models, which originated from the BERT Large but substantially smaller and faster.
-The demo also works fine with [official MLPerf* BERT ONNX models fine-tuned on the Squad dataset](https://github.com/mlcommons/inference/tree/master/language/bert).
-This model should be converted to OpenVINO Inference Engine format using command like example below:
+If you want to use an official MLPerf* BERT ONNX model rather than the distilled model on the Open model Zoo, the command line to convert the [int8 model](https://zenodo.org/record/3750364) is as follows:

 ```sh
     python3 mo.py